-We offer a range of routes to Qualified Teacher Status (QTS) in all of which our partner schools play a very significant role.
-Our courses for QTS include undergraduate 3 year courses and postgraduate 1 year courses as well as School Direct.
+Our courses for QTS include undergraduate three-year courses and postgraduate one-year courses as well as School Direct.
 These different routes to teaching, together with our non-QTS Education courses, offer many different ways for schools and the university to work together.

 Over the last two years we have successfully developed clusters/ITT training hubs where groups of schools lead more of the training experiences of trainees and deliver some of the professional module input locally.
 This has been very popular amongst schools at a distance from BGU’s base in Lincoln.

 Many schools continue to work with us on a one-to-one basis, training trainees in the classroom and taking part in the selection, training and assessment of students.

 We also have a significant number of schools working with us on the flagship School Direct route through which schools may seek a training place from NCTL and recruit and select a trainee who will be employed within the school or a cluster of schools in their NQT year.